Table of Contents

 Once welded, if we manage to exert pressure it will be much better.

 As soon as it has stuck correctly, we let it cool and remove with the help of a sharp knife the edges that can make jump the patch.
-A thick file is not recommended, since it makes vibrate the plastic.
+A thick file is not recommended, since it makes vibrates the plastic.

 If we see that some patch has stuck badly, we must remove it and put again another layer of plastic in the same way that I have explained previously.
 This time it is not necessary to introduce the mesh.